Why the Soft Skills of Coaching Matter

 Full Disclosure: This course was developed by my wife, Dr. Lisa Lewis so I’m a teeny-tiny bit biased.
 That said, she developed it in large part from my incessant insistence that the health/fitness industry NEEDED a resource like this.
 I’ve routinely leaned on her experience and expertise as a psychologist throughout my career in helping navigate my clients’ needs.

 What stresses me out the most working with clients isn’t so much the x’s and o’s of program design or figuring out why their shoulder hurts.

 Rather, for lack of a better way of putting it, it’s dealing with THEIR shit.

 Psych Skills for Fitness Pros is the only resource specifically catered to personal trainers, strength & nutrition coaches, and manual therapists to help them develop better communication and motivational skills.

-The course can be completed in the comfort of your own home at your own pace, includes an abyss of information, case studies, and easily applicable concepts to make you a better coach, as well as includes interviews from some industry leaders like Mark Fisher, Molly Galbraith, Georgie Fear, Dean Somerset, Meghan Callaway, and myself on how we’ve used the same information to enhance our careers.
+The course can be completed in the comfort of your own home at your own pace, includes an abyss of information, case studies, and easily applicable concepts to make you a better coach, as well as includes interviews from some industry leaders like Mark Fisher, Molly Galbraith, Georgie Fear, Dean Somerset, Meghan Callaway, and myself on how we’ve used the same information to hone our coaching skills and to enhance our careers.

 Plus you can earn CEUs via the NSCA and NASM.

-Dr. Lewis only opens this course 1-2x per year and TODAY is the start of a new open enrollment window that will last two weeks.
+Dr. Lewis only puts this course on sale sporadically and TODAY is the start of a new open enrollment window that will last one weeks 3/13).

 Check it out —-> HERE